k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: feedback when monster hits an ice trap
 - Fix: monsters could loot locked containers without opening them if the container was being carried
+- Fix: player riding a steed can now feed their steed by throwing food down at them, take two